auerswal/pubcloud2020/ex5-ipv6/README.md

 A Security Group Rule can be specified with *both* IPv4 and IPv6 ranges, but then only the IPv4 rules are active.
-Terraform just accepts this *dual-stack* rule and deploys it without errors, it just does not allow IPv6 access.
+Terraform just accepts this *dual stack* rule and deploys it without errors, this just does not allow IPv6 access.
 The security rules need to be manually synchronized between IPv4 and IPv6.
 This might be possible by defining appropriate modules.